About

 Improving America’s Housing 2023

-Our HHL house serves as a community-based laboratory to research, design, develop, and evaluate technology, assessments, services, and interventions.
+Our HHL house serves as a community-based laboratory to research, design, develop, evaluate and implement technology, assessments, services, and interventions.
 Combined with the University’s world-class research and development facilities, the HHL is a living laboratory for real-world interventions and best practices on how to adapt and equip a home to support individuals as they age and as their needs and abilities change at various stages of their life.

 Meet Our Team